 Social Justice Engagement at the Student Life Multicultural Center is a social justice and intercultural diversity education program at The Ohio State University.
 SJE works proactively to promote understanding of intergroup relations inside and outside of the classroom through dialogues, workshops and trainings.
 SJE's mission is to promote inclusive intergroup learning and to facilitate improved group dynamics through these co-curricular educational opportunities.
-SJE initiatives include our Diversity, Intercultural, and Community Engagement (DICE) program, Alonso Family Dialogue Series, Buck-Identity Workshops, and other exciting programming.
+SJE initiatives include our Diversity, Intercultural, and Community Engagement (DICE) program (see page 18 for more information), Alonso Family Dialogue Series, Buck-Identity Workshops, and other exciting programing.